 Be as specific as possible!
 Remote learning requires much more detail and context than you are used to giving in a face-to face environment.
 Leave nothing to chance or assume, “They’ll figure it out!”
 Set your students up for success and let them know exactly what you expect out of this assignment.
 If there are several steps, be sure to label “STEP 1, STEP 2, etc.” For long-term assignments, consider creating assignment packages for each checkpoint, so students know exactly what part is to be completed.

 What’s great with a digital assignment is that you can add more details to this as new questions arise!
 As students (and parents) begin to ask questions, edit your assignment to clarify and answer those common questions.

 Be sure you connect the assignment back to student-friendly learning goals, so students understand the “why.”
 Helping students make the connection between their task and their learning is very critical.

 With parents helping at home, this will also help them better understand the purpose and context of the task.

 4. Explain How the Assignment Will Be Assessed

 There should never be any surprises for students.
 Be sure they understand exactly what you expect and how it will be assessed if you have a rubric, all the better!
 Attach or link to the rubric to make the expectations crystal clear!
 If no rubric, be sure to explain in the directions how they will be assessed.

 5. Explain How Much Class Time Will Be Allotted

 Will students be given class time to complete the assignment?
 If so, how long?
 Are they expected to complete the assignment outside of class?
-Again, be a specific as possible so there are no surprises like, “I thought we were working on it in class today.”
+Again, be as specific as possible, so there are no surprises like, “I thought we were working on it in class today.”
 (My students tried that one A LOT!)